ProlificLabs/shakesearch_old/README.md

 https://pulley-shakesearch.herokuapp.com/.
 Try searching for "Hamlet" to display a set of results.

-In it's current state, however, the app is just a rough prototype.
+In it's current state, however, the app is in rough shape.
 The search is case sensitive, the results are difficult to read, and the search is limited to exact matches.

 ## Your Mission

-Improve the search backend.
+Improve the app!
 Think about the problem from the **user's perspective** and prioritize your changes according to what you think is most useful.

 You can approach this with a back-end, front-end, or full-stack focus.